unblevable/quick-scope/README.md

 ## Overview
 When moving across a line, the <kbd>f</kbd>, <kbd>F</kbd>, <kbd>t</kbd> and <kbd>T</kbd> motions combined with <kbd>;</kbd> and <kbd>,</kbd> should be your go-to options for [many reasons](#advantages).
 Quick-scope fixes their only drawback: it is difficult to consistently choose the right characters to target.

-*Check out [character motions](#character-motions) to learn about what these keys do and their advantages.
-See [other motions](#other-motions) for alternative ways of moving across a line and their use-cases.*

 ### Features
 + Quick-scope highlights the first occurrences of characters to the left and right of your cursor (**green** in the screencast), once per word, everytime your cursor moves.